nickyvanurk/nickyvanurk/README.md

 **`Software Engineer`**

-I'm a software engineer specializing in full-stack web development and 3D applications.
+Specialized in 3D applications with a focus on digital twins, simulations and data visualization.

 ---